nwillc/simplecache/README.md

 Currently this package includes about a dozen classes, depends only on the javax.cache-api artifact, and builds to under 50K.

+The annotations, should you want them, are in a separate package called cache-annotations, and are implemented independent of which JSR 107 implementation you'd choose.

 More about this code is found <a href="https://nwillc.wordpress.com/2015/11/22/jcache-jsr-107-under-the-hood/">here.</a>